 Alternate fancy therapist names:

-Licensed Clinical Social Worker (LCSW), Licensed Mental Health Counselor (LMHC), Licensed Professional Counselor (LPC), Licensed Professional Clinical Counselor (LPCC), Licensed Marriage and Family Therapist (LMFT)
+Licensed Clinical Social Worker (LSCSW and LCSW), Licensed Mental Health Counselor (LMHC), Licensed Professional Counselor (LPC), Licensed Professional Clinical Counselor (LPCC), Licensed Marriage and Family Therapist (LMFT)

 - Dr. Drew Ramsey is a practicing psychiatrist at Columbia University who is leading the movement in nutrition based healing for optimal brain health.